1948 CASES & SPECIAL CIRCUMSTANCES

 The Office of the Ministry of Interior was a counterpart in the lawsuit, and lawsuits of this type must be filed before the Civil Court of Rome.
 There are several reasons in which attaining Italian citizenship by descent or Italian citizenship by marriage is likely to be approved by Italy’s courts:

-- Courts tended to grant citizenship in any lawsuit filed in and after 2009
+- Courts tend to grant citizenship in any lawsuit filed during and after 2009

-- The government no longer represent itself in court - counterclaims are no longer filed, and state attorneys no longer represent the Italian Ministry of Interior office
+- The Italian government no longer represents itself in court - counterclaims are no longer filed, and state attorneys no longer represent the Italian Ministry of Interior office

 - In most new trials, the judge presiding over the case is the same one that granted Italian dual citizenship in other cases